This guide is to assist event food vendors looking to switch away from single-use plastic.

 When sourcing products, be wary of those labelled only as ‘biodegradable’ or 'degradable'.
 This does NOT mean the same thing as compostable, and may be a plastic product.
 Ensure the product you're purchasing is 100% compostable.
 Where possible, try to choose natural products such as paper, bagasse, cardboard, wood, palm or bamboo, as these compost more readily than bioplastics.

-Reusable Options Provide a water station and sell reusable bottles.
+Provide a water refill station ( a simple jug or cooler will work) and sell reusable bottles.

 Coffee cups & lids